writethedocs/www/docs/conf/portland/2019/news/announcing-speakers.rst

 Every year, we look to bring a diversity of voices to the Write the Docs main stage.
-Because the role of "documentarian" is different for each of us, we strive to craft a lineup that spans a good mix of practical, philosophical, and technical topics – with a possibility of delightful, unexpected surprise.
-We're really excited about the presentations we're going hear this year – we hope you are too!
+Because the role of "documentarian" is different for each of us, we strive to craft a lineup that spans a good mix of practical, philosophical, and technical topics.
+We're really excited about the presentations this year – we hope you are too!

 * Matt Reiner - `Show Me the Money: How to Get Your Docs the Love and Support They Deserve <https://www.writethedocs.org/conf/portland/2019/speakers/#speaker-portland-2019-matt-reiner>`_